wayneworkman/terraform-aws-module-cloudwatch-alarm-triage/demo/DEMO_SUMMARY.md

 - ✅ Module deploys successfully in us-east-2
 - ✅ Triage Lambda can be invoked by CloudWatch Alarms
 - ✅ Tool Lambda can be invoked by orchestrator Lambda
-- ✅ Claude Opus 4.1 agent mode works with tool access
+- ✅ AI model (Nova Premier/Claude) works with tool access
 - ✅ Investigation commands execute successfully
 - ✅ SNS notifications are properly formatted
 - ✅ All IAM permissions are correctly configured